SpyderXIV/abstract-data-types-group-repo/task.md

 Instructions:

+1. Complete the ADT Kahoot (kahoot.md file)

+2. Complete the Assignment (assignment.js file)
-1. Create a Stack class with the following methods:
+    2a.
+Create a Stack class with the following methods:

         - push(item) – adds an item to the top

         - pop() – removes the top item

         - peek() – returns the top item without removing it

-2. Test your stack by:
+    2b.
+Test your stack by:

         - Pushing 2 items

         - Popping one

         - Printing the item on top with peek()